Tony Case

 Tony Case (born July 10, 1982 in Jacksonville, NC) is an American football long snapper formerly for the New England Patriots of the National Football League.
-Case was originally signed by the Buffalo Bills as an undrafted free agent following the 2004 NFL Draft.
+Case was originally signed by the Buffalo Bills as an undrafted free agent following the 2004 NFL draft.
 He was released by the Bills on June 18, 2004.
-Before being signed by the Patriots on April 25, 2007, Case played in the National Indoor Football League, and had also been a graduate assistant for Chadron State College football team.
+Before being signed by the Patriots on April 25, 2007, Case played for Rapid City Flying Aces in the National Indoor Football League, and had also been a graduate assistant for Chadron State College football team.
 Case attended Adams State College, where he was a four-year starter on their offensive line earning All-American accolades, he also served as the teams long snapper.
 He was released by the Patriots on June 8, 2007.

+He was offensive line coach at Nichols College and Northern State University.